Maya Yoshida: Personal life

-In May 2018, Yoshida published his first book titled "Unbeatable Mind".
+In May 2018, Yoshida published his first book titled Unbeatable Mind.
 In addition to speaking Japanese, Yoshida is fluent in English since he first studied the language in middle school.
 Yoshida also studied Italian and Spanish.
 By August 2020, Yoshida began to speak Italian fluently.

 On 9 August 2013, it was announced that Yoshida would be on the front cover of the Japanese Edition of FIFA 14.
-During his Japan's career, Yoshida said he considered Atsuto Uchida as fellow competitor, yet his best friend, and is also friends with Eiji Kawashima.
-Yoshida has an uncle, Tsuyoshi Shimoyanagi, who is a former professional baseball player.
+During his Japan's career, Yoshida said he considered Atsuto Uchida his fellow rival, yet his best friend, and is also friends with Eiji Kawashima.
+Yoshida's uncle, Tsuyoshi Shimoyanagi, is a former professional baseball player.
 He is also a part-owner of Soccer Samurai.

 In August 2019, Yoshida revealed that he was pledging one percent of his salary to a pledge-based charitable movement, named Saints Foundation.
-Two months later, Yoshida was named ambassador for the Saints' Foundation along with teammate James Ward-Prowse.
+Two months later, Yoshida was named ambassador for the Saints' Foundation along with then-teammate James Ward-Prowse.

 In the wake of COVID-19 pandemic, Yoshida posted a message on his social media account, urging people to stay at home.
 While the season was suspended because of the COVID-19 pandemic, Yoshida said he exercised daily for three months in order to maintain his fitness.
 In May 2020, Yoshida used his own money to buy 10,000 masks from Japan and deliver them to hospitals in Genoa.

+On 20 June 2022, Yoshida was named the president of Japan Professional Soccer Players Association, succeeding Hideto Takahashi.
+Under his leadership, he introduced the JPFA Award, which an inaugural award took place on 18 January 2023.